 Proposal

+In order to evaluate the qualitative section of the proposal Bidders the proposal shall contain two parts:

+Part 1 shall contain the information required under this section 3 (sub-sections 3.1-3.9)

+Part 2 shall contain the table in Section 13 (quality of the proposal) of Appendix A.

+Part 1

-Vendors are strongly advised to format their responses according to the following outline.
+Bidders are strongly advised to format their responses according to the following outline.
 Failure to adhere to the prescribed topic sections or exclusion of the requested information could result in disqualification.
 IMH reserves the exclusive right to determine if a proposal is incomplete or non-responsive.

-It is solely the Vendor’s responsibility to ensure that all pertinent and requested information is included in its Response.
-The vendor should submit only information pertinent to the IMH RFP.
+It is solely the Bidder’s responsibility to ensure that all pertinent and requested information is included in its Response.
+The Bidder should submit only information pertinent to theTender.